7 Best Dual Flush Toilets of 2024 – Top Picks & Guide

 The dual flush options are controlled by a handle on the side of the toilet instead of buttons on the top.
 This keeps flushing intuitive for those of us who have had a side-flush toilet for all our lives.

 For those of you who appreciate being able to put decorative or useful items on top of the toilet, the button placement and smooth, flat top make the Wellworth doable.
+For these reasons, we vote this the best dual flush toilet for the money.

 3. Convenient Height S Dual Flush Toilet — Premium Choice

-The major selling point for this toilet from Height Comfort is its convenient height for those that are taller and if you are older.
+The major selling point for this toilet from Height Comfort is its convenient height for those who are taller and if you are older.
 An average toilet seat is raised 15 inches away from the ground.
 This toilet is made to be an easy-sit since it is raised 20 inches off the ground.

 This toilet is a little more expensive than most, but you are investing in convenience and quality.
 The entire body of the toilet is fully glazed with shining white porcelain and curved edges to make cleaning a breeze.
 The toilet seat is included with the purchase and has a slow release for a silent touch.

-The interior plumbing of the toilet is manufactured with a high elevation bend in the pipe to the bowl to ensure that you get a clean, powerful flush every time.
+The interior plumbing of the toilet is manufactured with a high-elevation bend in the pipe to the bowl to ensure that you get a clean, powerful flush every time.
 The dual flush handle is placed on the front and slightly off to the side for easy access.

 4. American Standard H2Option Dual Flush Toilet